leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 For the last years I’ve been using LemonSqueezy as my ecommerce provider to sell my plugins, [Gato AI Translations for Polylang](https://gatoplugins.com/plugins/ai-translations-for-polylang) and [Gato GraphQL](https://gatographql.com/).

 For a long time I was genuinely happy with it.
-The product hit most of the boxes I cared about:
+The product hit most of the boxes I cared about: selling digital products, newsletter, and affiliates.

-- Selling digital products
-- Newsletter
-- Affiliates

-There were annoyances here and there.
-One in particular was especially painful: **assets are not shared across variants**.
+(There were annoyances here and there.
+One in particular was especially painful: since assets are not shared across variants, every release cost me ~1 hour of drag-and-drop uploads, with some 20 products × 8 variants.)

-I have around 20 products with 8 variants each (1 domain, 3 domains, 10 domains, 30 domains, and LTD for each of those).
-Every time I shipped a new plugin version, I had to spend up to an hour manually drag-and-dropping the ZIP file into every single variant.
-For every single product.
-That was… fun.

-But overall, the service was solid enough that I could live with the rough edges.
+Overall, the service was solid enough that I could live with the rough edges.

 ### Stripe acquires LemonSqueezy… and everything freezes